James Fullarton: Career

-"There was a smart skirmish; and the enemy were driven into Antwerp.
-The Riflemen distinguished themselves in this affair; and Sir Thomas Graham in his despatch particularly mentions ‘the rapid but orderly advance of the detachment of the 3rd Battalion of the Rifle Corps under Captain Fullarton’s command, ‘ with great praise."
+There was a smart skirmish; and the enemy were driven into Antwerp.
+The Riflemen distinguished themselves in this affair; and Sir Thomas Graham in his despatch particularly mentions ‘the rapid but orderly advance of the detachment of the 3rd Battalion of the Rifle Corps under Captain Fullarton’s command, ‘ with great praise.

-Years after the Netherlands Campaigns, Brigadier-General Sir Charles Shaw wrote about being rescued by Fullarton even though Fullarton himself was wounded:
+Years after the Netherlands campaigns, Brigadier-General Sir Charles Shaw wrote about being rescued by Fullarton, even though Fullarton himself had been wounded:

-"Unable to move on, I remained behind the column, expecting to be taken prisoner; but an officer of the Rifles, who was well mounted, perceiving my situation, rode up to me, and although he could himself walk with difficulty, dismounted, and, tying his horse to a tree, bade me mount him when I found himself a little better.
+Unable to move on, I remained behind the column, expecting to be taken prisoner; but an officer of the Rifles, who was well mounted, perceiving my situation, rode up to me, and although he could himself walk with difficulty, dismounted, and, tying his horse to a tree, bade me mount him when I found himself a little better.
 I had never seen this officer before; I had no kind of acquaintance with him, nor he with me; and it may be imagined by those who have been in similar situations how I appreciated such conduct.
 I should do but half my duty did I not record the name of this good and generous man.
 It was Colonel James Fullerton, of the Rifles, who died about two years ago, in command of the 96th Regiment.
 A better man or a braver solder never served king or country.
 Something may be gained by adulation of the living, but what avails it to flatter the 'dull cold ear of Death.'
-Colonel Fullerton is beyond the reach of my praise, and the expression of my gratitude is no values to him; but, in holding up such a character for example, I only perform by duty to the living."
+Colonel Fullerton is beyond the reach of my praise, and the expression of my gratitude is no values to him; but, in holding up such a character for example, I only perform by duty to the living.

-Fullarton then went to fight in the Battle of Waterloo on 18 June 1815 where he served under Sir Frederick Adam's brigade and was "severely" wounded after he had taken command of his regiment after replacing Major (Brevet Lt Colonel) John Ross who had also been wounded.
-As a result of his actions at Waterloo he was made a Companion of the Bath and a Knight of Hanover.
+Fullarton then went to fight in the Battle of Waterloo on 18 June 1815, where he served under Sir Frederick Adam's brigade and was "severely" wounded after he had taken command of his regiment after replacing Major (Brevet Lieutenant-Colonel) John Ross, who had also been wounded.
+As a result of his actions at Waterloo, he was made a Companion of the Bath and a Knight of Hanover.

-In August 1821 he was posted to Paris and became Major.
+In August 1821 he was posted to Paris and promoted to major.
 The Duke of Wellington became Colonel-in-Chief of the regiment in 1820.
-In Oct 1826 he became Lieut Colonel of 96th Regiment.
+In October 1826, he became lieutenant-colonel of the 96th Regiment.

 In September 1827 Fullarton was appointed to the 96th Regiment of Foot, stationed at Halifax, Nova Scotia, where he remained for the next seven years.
 While in Halifax he was appointed a Knight of Hanover.

 He died at Government House in Halifax, Nova Scotia on 8 March 1834 and is buried in the Old Burying Ground.

 Fullarton's Waterloo Medal sold for 6500 pounds in 2002.